pymc-devs/pymc/GOVERNANCE.md

 core contributor membership sections.

 ### Community team
-The focus of the Community team is activities intended to nuture, energize, and grow the community of PyMC users and contributors.
+The focus of the Community team is activities intended to nurture, energize, and grow the community of PyMC users and contributors.
+These activities include moderation of and participation in the discussions on the PyMC Discourse, planning and organization of events such as PyMCon and sprints, and coordination of presence on various social networks.
+These activites are not intended to be the sole responsibility of the Community team.
+Instead, the Community team provides leadership in these efforts, but recruits other contributors and community members as needed, thus encourging participation and fostering a healthy, self-sustaining community.

 For current members of the community team, refer to the recurrent and core contributor membership sections.